 - 4) Get married at any amphur or Khet, in Thailand.

 A prenuptial agreement is a document, a legal contract, that spouses sign before entering a marriage.
 It’s also called an antenuptial or premarital contract.
-The opposite is a postnuptial contract, which is a contract made between husband and wife after their marriage.
+An opposite is a postnuptial contract, which is a contract made between husband and wife after their marriage.

-Prenuptial agreements provide a financial plan which can be managed through the course of marriage or upon the break-up of the marriage (example: divorce).
+Prenuptial agreements provide a financial plan which can be managed through the course of the marriage or upon the break-up of the marriage (example: divorce).

 What is Surrogacy?

 Surrogacy is a form of reproductive technology through which a woman is chosen to become pregnant and carry a baby to term as a special gift to other people.
-For several reasons, these people may not be able to have their own child by traditional means.
+For several reasons, these people may not be able to have their own children by traditional means.
 Surrogacy allows people to have their own children with the help of a special helper – a surrogate.

 You should know that a new law was adopted in 2015 and now strictly regulated surrogacy in Thailand.

 This post is also available in: